IT-HUSET/mqtt-pico-swarm/docs/PROTOCOL.md

 ### 2. Detailed Topic Definitions

+Every topic below uses `{device_id}` as the routing key.
+This is the same value you configure in `config.json` under `device_id`.
+The MQTT session identifier (`mqtt.client_id`) is independent; by default it inherits `device_id`, but brokers will treat it purely as the client connection name.
+Always keep `device_id` unique to avoid topic clashes, and ensure `mqtt.client_id` is unique to avoid the broker disconnecting active sessions.

 #### **Device Status Topics** (Hub <- Pico W)

 | Topic | Purpose | QoS | Retained | Frequency |